bittersweet/ikbenbitterzoet.com/_posts/2010-09-17-learning-vim.markdown

 ### Recognize patterns

 In my experience it doesn't take long before you can get up and running with Vim and be able to edit files.
 You're probably not as productive as you were before and keep grabbing that pesky mouse but don't worry, you took the first step.
 It's all a learning process from here.
 That is also one of the great things about choosing to 'learn' an editor, it's always great to look back and see how much you've learned!

 One of the best tips I can give about using Vim efficiently is also applicable to other areas in programming and using a computer in general. __Learn to recognize patterns.__ In Vim there's almost __always__ a better and faster way to do things, with or without plugins.

 For example, a novice Vim user will probably delete words by keep hitting the `x` key, this is a moment you need to stop and think about how you can do this better, or the _Vim way_.
-Naturally you'll soon come across the `w` motion for words, and learn to combine it with another motion to form `dw` to delete whole words.
+Naturally you'll soon come across the `w` motion for words, and learn to combine it with `d` for delete or `c` for change to form `dw` or `cw` to delete or change whole words.

+You can keep building on that same idea about combining motions and even incorporate Vim `objects` into the mix.
+For example you can delete everything inside a tag block with `dit` or use `ci"` to change everything wrapped inside double quotes.
+Now you'll begin to truly see the capabilities of Vim and how it can help you be more productive.

 Something I used to do was use visual line mode to select lines of code, or def/end blocks in Ruby to delete a whole method for example.
 That's when I looked around and learned about paragraphs.
 The def and end blocks in Ruby form a perfect example for this.
 Instead of going into visual mode and scrolling down or up to select a block you can use motion commands tied to paragraphs to do this faster and with less keystrokes.

 Try using `vip` or `v}` at the beginning of a block to select it all in one go.